Deesus/Swiss-Tournament-Planner/README.md

 3. Extract the zipped files to your Vagrant directory.
 4. From the terminal, cd to your `/vagrant` directory.
 5. Type `vagrant up` to launch the virtual machine.
 Then type `vagrant ssh` to log in.
-6. Cd to the `/tournament` folder: `cd /vagrant/tournament`
+6. In the VM, `cd` to the `/tournament` folder.
-7. Connect to postgreSQL with the command `psql`
+7. Setup the PostgreSQL database with the command, `psql -f tournament.sql`
-8. Finally, you can setup the database with `\i tournament.sql;`

 ### Usage
 Add players into database with the `register_player()` function which takes a single string argument.